Indigenous DataSET

 Answers to the following short-answer questions:

-• Are you a postdoc or an early career faculty at a public university or tribal college in Arizona?
+• Will you be a postdoc or early career faculty at a public university (ASU, NAU, UArizona) or Tribal college in Arizona for the 2025-2026 academic year?

 • Do you have any accessibility needs, including dependent care, language, mobility, vision, connectivity?

 • This program is intended for people with any level of knowledge and experience with Indigenous Data Sovereignty and Governance, and research with Indigenous communities.
 How familiar are you with Indigenous Data Sovereignty and Governance?
-Have you had previous exposure and training?
+Have you had previous exposure and training to Indigenous Data Sovereignty and Governance?
 If so, what?
 (Please keep responses to approximately 100-200 words)

 • How might Indigenous Data Sovereignty and Governance support your vision for your research and long-term career goals?
 (Please keep responses to approximately 100-200 words)